Lecturer: Kate Saunders

 TLDR

-Many licenses include both a summary version, intended to convey the most important concepts to all users, and a detailed version that provides the complete legal foundation.
+Many licenses have a summary version that helps convey the most important information to users and a detailed version that provides the complete legal foundation.

 Licence type